evotools/nf-LO/README.md

 # Updates
 See [CHANGELOG](#CHANGELOG.md) for more details.

-**UPDATE 05/2024**: The `--aligner minimap2` mode now runs in multiple processes, splitting the target genome in fragments of at least `--tgtSize` bases; individual contigs and scaffolds **will not be fragmented**, and each chunk will contain entire sequences, unless the `--mm2_lowmem` option is provided.
-The old approach is still accessible through the `--mm2_full_alignment` option.
+**UPDATE 05/2024**: The `--aligner minimap2` mode now runs in multiple processes, splitting the target genome in fragments of at least `--tgtSize` bases; individual contigs and scaffolds **will not be fragmented**, and each chunk will contain entire sequences, unless the `--minimap2_lowmem` option is provided.
+The old approach is still accessible through the `--minimap2_full_alignment` option.
 The anaconda recipe with the dependencies has been updated, so please ensure to re-create the container where needed.
-This optimization allows to perform a `minimap2` liftover of the panTro6 to the hg38 genomes on a 16-cores Ryzen 7 8700G 64G Ubuntu machine in under half an hour
+This optimization allows to perform a `minimap2` liftover of the panTro6 to the hg38 genomes on a 16-cores Ryzen 7 8700G 64G Ubuntu machine in under half an hour.

 **UPDATE 14/12/2022**: Now the NCBI/iGenomes accession have to be provided in the `--source`/`--target` field, and then use the appropriate `--igenomes_source`/`--ncbi_source` and `--igenomes_target`/`--ncbi_target` as a modifier.